kcgis/arcade-expressions/README.md

-# workflow-expressions
+# Arcade
-Arcade Expressions for the Recorded Document Workflow
+Arcade Expressions for the Recorded Document Workflow and other things

 The workflow makes extensive use of **Data Expressions**.
 These are written in *Arcade*, a JS-like language specific to Esri products.
 Writing expressions in the Dashboard can be problematic, as users are unable to save an expression unless it has a valid output.